KOHO is a prepaid Visa linked to a budgeting app that helps manage your spending, increase your savings, and earn cash back on all your purchases.

 - Price-matching.
-Users can send in recent past receipts made online with KOHO and KOHO will search to see if they could have gotten a better deal.
+Users can send in recent past receipts made online with KOHO.
+KOHO will search to see if they could have gotten a better deal.
 If so, we will credit the difference in price to their account.

 Is KOHO Premium worth it?

 Metal cards are typically reserved for luxury credit cards with ludicrously high annual feels (think the Black American Express Centurion).
-KOHO designing it for your regular daily spending is the kind of perfectly responsible bougie-ness I live for.
+But, the KOHO Metal Card can be purchased for a one time fee of $159.

-The new KOHO metal card only comes in one color: “Gilded Cotton Candy”.
-Looks like roses and champagne to me, I’ll take seven.
+The KOHO metal card only comes in one color: “Gilded Cotton Candy”, which looks like roses and champagne to me.
 The card weighs 16g, so you’ll definitely notice it in your pocket!

-KOHO likely won’t replace your bank account and credit card, but it is an excellent complement to these things.
-Nevertheless, it does have some drawbacks (hey, I did say this was a brutally honest KOHO review!):
+KOHO likely won’t replace your bank account and credit card, but it is an excellent way to complement to these things.

 *This Koho review is not a sponsored post but does contain affiliate links.
 I receive a small payout when you sign up using my KOHO referral code, MONEYAFTERGRAD.